PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How can I ensure safety while doing sea kayaking?

 Prioritizing safety means being well-informed about sea kayak precautions, including potential encounters with sharks.
 Always use reliable equipment and be familiar with your route, the weather, currents, and tides.
+Wear a properly fitted PFD at all times, dress for immersion using the 120 rule, file a float plan with someone onshore, and never paddle alone.

 How common are encounters with sharks during Sea Kayaking?

 Though sharks inhabit many areas where sea kayaking is popular, direct encounters remain relatively rare due to their general indifference to such small craft.
+Most sharks avoid kayaks entirely, and documented attacks on kayakers are uncommon globally.

 Are there instances of sharks attacking kayaks?